 Click Here for a What-to-Bring List if you're coming to volunteer

-Year - round volunteer opportunities are many and varied at Turtle Island.
-Some folks come for only a day, or just a weekend, 2 weeks or two months– schedules pending.
-Each volunteer works on an individual basis.
-Some volunteer specialize in one area, some experiment with many different roles – depending on climate and season.
-There is no official start and stop date, and some volunteers come from very far distances.
-Volunteers who live and work nearby come repeatedly depending on events and needs at Turtle Island that also works into their schedules.
+Year-round volunteer opportunities are many and varied at Turtle Island.
+Some folks come for only a day, just a weekend, two weeks or two months – schedules pending.
+Each volunteer experience is set on an individual basis.
+Some volunteers specialize in one area, others experiment with a variety of duties, depending on climate and season.
+Some volunteers come from very far distances.
+Others, who live and work nearby come repeatedly depending on events and needs at Turtle Island that also works into their schedules.
 Our diverse team of volunteers is what keeps Turtle Island alive.
 Fill out your application and send in today!
 We will promptly be in touch.

 Turtle Island's overwhelming and steadfast success is due largely in part to the countless souls who have donated their time, and come out for over two decades to "plug-in".
-Now in our 5th year as an federally recognized 501(c)(3) nonprofit, we have developed an official Volunteer Application Process, to place interested persons in roles that enrich many lives.
-If you are interested in learning more about our volunteer program, please click the link above to download our Volunteer Application Packet.
-For any specific questions please contact the Turtle Island volunteer coordinator at: email@example.com
+Now in our 10th year as an federally recognized 501(c)(3) nonprofit, we have developed an official Volunteer Application Process, to place interested persons in roles that enrich many lives.
+If you are interested in learning more about our volunteer program, please click the link above to download an application packet.
+This is the most efficient process for keeping our arsenal of help well organized.

-Whether you have a long weekend, a month, a summer off or a day or two to spare every few months, once you have completed the application process there is a world of opportunity for volunteers to come out and get a hands-on, behind-the scenes experience with the Turtle Island Community.
-Many volunteers have been lending a hand over the years.
+Whether you have a long weekend, a month, a summer off, or a day or two to spare every few months - once you have completed the application process there is a world of opportunity for volunteers to come out and get a hands-on, behind-the scenes, enriching experience with the Turtle Island Community.
+Many volunteers have been helping for years.
 From dish-washing to wood-chopping, from chainsawing to carpentry, there are always tasks needing done and many hands make light work.
 We thank you in advance for all your help, interest and assistance.

 Testimonials from past volunteers: